Stock Market Today: SGX Nifty, Asian markets, dollar index, oil prices, corporate actions & more

 Oil prices

-The index was trading on the higher side post weak action in the US markets.
-It rose 0.13% to 105.29, signaling the US currency's strength in early trade
+The index was trading on the lower side post bullish action in the US markets.
+It fell 0.15% to 104.63, signaling the US currency's weakness in early trade

 Stocks in F&O ban

-Shares of Punjab National Bank, Gujarat Narmada Valley Fertilisers & Chemicals Ltd, Indiabulls Housing Finance are banned in the F&O segment today.
+Shares of Gujarat Narmada Valley Fertilizers Chemicals Ltd and Indiabullls Housing Finance are banned in the F&O segment today.
 Derivative contracts in a security are banned when it crosses 95 per cent of the market-wide position limit (MWPL).
 No new positions can be created in the derivative contracts of said security.
 This prohibition is lifted when the open interest in the stock drops below 80 per cent of the MWPL across exchanges.

-Provisional data available with NSE suggests FPIs were net sellers of domestic stocks to the tune of Rs 1241.87 crore on Wednesday.
-On the other hand, domestic institutional investors (DIIs) were buyers of equities to the tune of Rs 388.85 crore.
+Provisional data available with NSE suggests FIIs were net sellers of domestic stocks to the tune of Rs 1131.67 crore on Thursday.
+On the other hand, domestic institutional investors (DIIs) were buyers of equities to the tune of Rs 772.29 crore.

 Rupee closes marginally higher

-The rupee trimmed initial losses and ended 3 paise higher at 82.47 against the US dollar on Wednesday after the Reserve Bank of India (RBI) raised the repo rate by 35 basis points.
-The local unit opened at 82.74 and touched an intra-day high of Rs 82.40 and a low of Rs 82.75 against the greenback.
+The rupee consolidated in a narrow range and ended 3 paise higher at 82.44 against the US dollar.
+At the interbank foreign exchange market, the local unit opened at 82.34 and touched an intra-day high of 82.26 and a low of 82.47 against the greenback.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today